andimeier/sudokusolver/README.md

 Some common examples of containers in non-standard Sudokus are:

 * a diagonal (in a X-Sudoku)
-* "colors" in a color Sudoku
+* a "color" in a color Sudoku
 * a "shape", i.e. an irregularly shaped container in a jigsaw Sudoku

 ## Solving strategies

 The solving strategies are very much influenced by the superb Sudoku solver web page by Andrew Stuart.
-Although I knew and used the strategies before, Andrew Stuart's site was the inspiration for the naming of the strategies as well as an input for some user interface details.
+Although I knew and used the strategies before, Andrew Stuart's site was the inspiration for the naming of the strategies.
+It also was an input for some user interface details.

 ## Build